stakit/stakit/readme.md

 ## Usage
 Stakit is called programmatically, not from the command-line, therefore you'll need a Javascript file (like `build.js`), where you require it.
 Afterwards you can initialize the kit with `stakit()` and then chain a couple of methods.

-Two methods must appear in the chain:
+Two methods must appear in the pipeline:
 - [`routes(fn)`](#kitroutesroutereducerstate)
 - [`render(fn)`](#kitrenderrendererroute-state)